What are we unit testing exactly ?

 export default Login;

-Let’s start by simulating entering usernamepasswordphone and pressing the button submit:
+Let’s start by simulating entering

 import { render, fireEvent } from 'react-native-testing-library';